-The Pseudoscientists is the official podcast of the Young Australian Skeptics - a weekly journey into the overlapping worlds of science, critical thinking, religion and pop-culture with a group of young skeptics and science communicators.
+The Pseudoscientists is the official podcast of the Young Australian Skeptics - a weekly show about the overlapping worlds of science, critical thinking, religion and pop-culture with a group of young science enthusiasts and skeptics.

 So what’s in it for the regular listener?
-Scientific and skeptical news, entertaining guest panelists, vox pops, science-fiction hypotheticals, niche enthusiasm, terrible puns, pop-culture references and general nonsense.
+Scientific and skeptical news, entertaining guest panelists, science-fiction hypotheticals, niche enthusiasm, terrible puns, pop-culture references and general nonsense.

 You can subscribe to The Pseudoscientists on iTunes or via your podcast aggregator of choice through the RSS feed - or you can listen to each episode in the audio player attached to its corresponding blog post.
-It also has its own Twitter account — @pseudoscipod.
+You can also follow us on Twitter — @pseudoscipod.

 The Pseudoscientists began in late 2008 along with the original incarnation of the Young Australian Skeptics blog, but evolved over time to adapt to new arrivals and fond farewells alike.
-See below for a full list of those who have contributed to the show, past and present (wherein the current panelists interview themselves very smoothly).
+See below for a full list of those who have contributed to the show, past and present.

 What do you do on The Pseudoscientists?